Marlene Wagman-Geller

 The strange bedfellows of an ordinary woman and an extraordinary destiny began in 1621 with the birth of Rebecca in Yarmouth, England, the daughter of William Towne and Joanna Blessing.
 Desirous of escaping the religious intolerance of the Old World, the family set sail for the New.
 Rebecca married Francis Nurse, also an immigrant from Yarmouth.
 He bought a 300-acre farm in Salem where the devout churchgoers raised four sons and four daughters.

 Rebecca would have remained a forgotten name on a headstone in a New England cemetery except for her unwittingly role in an era when the insane ruled the asylum.
 A committee of four men visited the Nurse’s home where the sickly, seventy-one-year-old Rebecca was on bed- rest.
 After learning her fellow citizens had accused her of causing them bodily harm through supernatural machinations, Rebecca questioned what she had done that God “should lay such an affliction on me in my old age.”
-The Putnam family had lodged the complaint, neighbors with whom Francis and Rebecca had been involved in an acrimonious land dispute.
+The Putnam family, who had been involved in an acrimonious land dispute with Francis and Rebecca, had lodged the complaint.
 Sarah Cloyce, and Mary Easty, two of Rebecca’s sisters, rushed to her defense.
 For their pains, they likewise ended up running afoul of the authorities.

 Rebecca Nurse stood before Judge Hathorne who stated, “It is awful to see your eye so dry when so many are wet.”
 Rebecca responded, “You do not know my heart.
 I never afflicted no child, never in my life.
 I am as clear as the child unborn.”
 The jury found her not guilty-the only such verdict.
 Immediately, Rebecca’s accusers began acting in a manner that indicated the need for an exorcist.
 The alarmed judges barraged her with a series of questions that she did not answer due to advanced age, hearing loss, and exhaustion from a physical examination that searched for “the Devil’s Mark.”
 Construing silence as a sign of guilt, a judge signed her death warrant.
 The court informed her that they would spare her life if she confessed to which she replied, “I cannot belie myself.”
 Her daughter, Sarah, futilely testified she had seen Goody Bibber prick her knees with pins while crying out blame.
 In 1692, the wife and mother of eight, who had lived an exemplary life, swung from a rope on Proctor’s Lodge at Gallows Hill.
 Buried in a shallow grave, her children surreptitiously claimed her body and gave her a Christian burial in the grounds of their home.
 Mary met the same fate as her sister; when the “hurly burly” of the annus horribilis ended nine months later, the jailers set Sarah free.
 After the execution of her sisters and her own date with the executioner, she and her family moved to Framingham, Massachusetts.
 Ironically, Salem derived its name from the Hebrew word for peace, “shalom.”